Frequently Asked Questions

 Do you need a Diploma to become an instructor – or do you need an Instructors Certificate?

 In fact many young people are pushed towards a college course believing that this is the only route to gaining Instructors qualifications.
-For some it is entirely the wrong route.
+The Levels 1 -3 National Diplomas alone will not offer instructors qualifications – you also need to take the BHS Stages.
+For some the Levels 1 – 3 Diploma is entirely the wrong route.

 Part Time Training: